-In previous report we have observed significant increasing trends in TP, NO3, and decreasing TON.
+In previous report we have observed significant increasing trends in TP, NO3-, and decreasing TON.
 We ascribed these trends as being driven primarily by large scale circulation patterns.
 Since then, there have been trend reversals in some nutrient concentrations.
-Figures 9-14 show temporal trends in the median and range of the data (box-and-whisker plots) for each group by quarterly sampling event.
+Figures 9-14 show temporal trends in the median and range of the data (box-and-whisker plots) for each spatial cluster and water quality variable by quarterly sampling event.